Brown-University-Library/borrowdirect.py/README.md

 ### about ###

-'bdpy' -- _under development_ -- faciliates programmatic access to [BorrowDirect](http://www.borrowdirect.org), an academic book-borrowing consortium.
+'bdpy' -- _under development_ -- faciliates programmatic access to the api to [BorrowDirect](http://www.borrowdirect.org), an academic book-borrowing consortium.

 on this page...